cageq/knet/README.md

 ## Session Factory
-most of the time , we need a manager to manage all the sessions, so you need create a factory to handle all connections' events .
+As a server, most of the time , we need a manager to manage all the incoming sessions, so you need create a factory to handle all sessions' events .

-if you use your own factory, you cann't get data or events in your own session .
+you can create a factory, then handle all sessions' event in the factory instance. if you have used factory ,  you cann't get data or events in your own session again.

 ```cpp